linto-ai/documentation-website/docs/services/linstt_howtouse.md

 cd linto-platform-stt-standalone-worker
 docker-compose up
 ```
+Then you can acces it on [localhost:8888](localhost:8888)

 To run and manager LinSTT under `LinTO-Platform-STT-Service-Manager` service, you need to create a service first and then to start it.
-See [LinTO - Manager](services/manager?id=execute)
+See [LinTO - STT-Manager](services/stt_manager?id=execute)

 Our service requires an audio file in `Waveform format`.
 It should has the following parameters: